2dv611/syllabus/resources/report.md

 In this report you should show that you have a good understanding for the theoretical parts from the first lectures in the course but also done some investigation and thinking before the project assignment starts.
 The report shall be divided into five different part.

 ### Part 1 - Introducing the problem context
-Iin the first part you shall describe the theoretical framework for the reader of this report.
+In the first part you shall describe the theoretical framework for the reader of this report.
 You should concentrate on the first three lectures in the course and try to explain terms and definitions like:

 * Continuous Integration
 * Continuous Delivery